biancaorozco/dsp/lessons/command_line/command_line_lecture.md

 This prints the data directly to stdout and we can see the whole dataset.
 Nice.

-> Let's save the output of the `curl` command to a file called `data.txt`.
-How would we do that?
+> Question 2: Let's save the output of the `curl` command to a file called `data.txt`.
+How would we do that?<br/>
+> Use the greater than symbol. > data.txt

 Now that we have the data file, let's learn how to manipulate files.